LeadScape Partners. For Executive Recruiters in the Green Industry.

 02 · Full Seat Engagement

-Duration 60 – 180 days · all-in Onsite 3.5 days weekly + Friday remote Authority Full operational ownership
+Duration 60 to 180 days · all-in Onsite 3.5 days weekly + Friday remote Authority Full operational ownership

-Use when: search is 60+ days in, operation is deteriorating, and your candidate's success is at risk before they even start.
+Use when: the search is sixty days in, the operation is starting to slip, and your candidate's first ninety days will determine whether they stay.

 Investment $26,000 / mo all-in